 Literature Versus Traffic

 Fed Square commissioned an ambitious work from renowned Spanish collective, Luzinterruptus.
-Using light as their raw material and the dark as their canvas, the anonymous pair will seized Fed Square with an installation 10,000 illuminated re-claimed books, Literature Versus Traffic.
-Each day the installation grew and finally spilled out onto Flinders Street.
+Using light as their raw material and the dark as their canvas, the anonymous pair seized Fed Square with an installation 10,000 illuminated re-claimed books, Literature Versus Traffic.
+Each day the installation grew and finally spilled out onto Flinders Street – literally stopping traffic!

-With 160 events, forums, workshops, light installations, and community celebrations this year’s program was the biggest yet.
-Drawing inspiration from one of humanities greatest allies and respected enemies – fire; it included a major commission by Bruce Ramus, an Indigenous campfire program, contributions from twenty multicultural groups and Illuminated by Fire – a stunning collection of works by bushfire-affected communities.
-The Gift of Light also featured a very special collaboration between the Indigenous community and participants from the Asylum Seekers Resource Centre as well as the beautiful (and very busy!)
-Solstice Celebration.
+The 2011 program comprised 160 events, forums, workshops, light installations and community celebrations.
+Drawing inspiration from one of humanities greatest allies and respected enemies – fire; it included a major commission by Bruce Ramus, an Indigenous campfire program, contributions from 20 multicultural groups and Illuminated by Fire – a stunning collection of works by bushfire-affected communities.
+The Solstice Celebration featured special collaborations between the Indigenous community and participants from the Asylum Seekers Resource Centre.

 In 2010 Fed Square commissioned Rafael Lozano-Hemmer to produce a new work called Solar Equation for The Light in Winter.
 This giant maquette of the sun became an extraordinary beacon in the heart of Melbourne, attracting hundreds of thousands of visitors into the Square to admire its eerie glow and to take control of the installation using a free iPhone application.
-The work is set to travel through a range of countries around the world, with tour dates soon to be announced.
+The work is set to travel through a range of countries around the world including the LUMIERE Festival in Durham, UK.

 Major Partner: City of Melbourne